AppImage/docs.appimage.org/source/reference/appimage/reference-implementation.rst

 runtime
 -------

-The runtime (`source code <https://github.com/AppImage/type2-runtime>`_) provides the “executable header” of every AppImage.
+The runtime (`source code <https://github.com/AppImage/type2-runtime>`_) provides the "executable header" of every AppImage.
 The general way the runtime works is described in the :ref:`specification section <architecture>`.

 |specification_broad| The following are some of the decisions the runtime reference implementation made: